cslarsen/dna-traits/README.md

 Other than that, the code is a bit messy, the parsing is extremely slow (as slow as the Python prototype), etc.

+UPDATE: The parsing is now very fast.
+An entire 23andme file is parsed 5-10x faster than the old code (which is on par with Python).
+It takes 0.5 secs and two context switches to parse the file.
+The code is in read.cpp, though, and not integrated into the main code yet.

 Usage
 -----